Storing Your Harvest Without a Root Cellar

 Group 4: Slightly Warmer and Dry

-• Sweet potatoes, pumpkins, and winter squash actually need slightly warmer conditions to keep their texture.
-So, they can be kept in a dry basement or closet in the home, which is below room temperature.
+• Sweet potatoes, pumpkins, and winter squashes actually need slightly warmer conditions to keep their texture.
+They can be kept in a dry basement or closet in the home that is below room temperature.

-• Squash and sweet potatoes do need to be cured before storage.
-For squash, leave stems intact and cure for two weeks to dry and harden the skin before storing.
-Sweet potatoes need to be cured at a high temperature (80°–90°F; 26°–32°C) for 5-10 days before storing and don’t let them drop below 50°F (10°C) in storage.
+• Squashes and sweet potatoes do need to be cured before storage.
+For squashes, leave stems intact and cure for two weeks to dry and harden the skin before storing.
+Sweet potatoes need to be cured at a high temperature (80°–90°F; 26°–32°C) for 5–10 days before storing, and don’t let them drop below 50°F (10°C) in storage.

 • Both will last longer if they aren’t piled up too much and have good air circulation.